 There are a lot of articles out there that are helpful to the person who is not looking forward to holiday family gatherings.
-The combined traditions of petty arguments past (Mom loved you best!), retelling of embellished embarrassing tales of childhood (“Remember when Timmy wet himself in front of Santa, hahaha!”) especially when accompanied by alcohol is too much for a sensitive person.
+The combined traditions of petty arguments past (Mom loved you best!), the retelling of embellished embarrassing tales of childhood (“Remember when Timmy wet himself in front of Santa, hahaha!”) especially when accompanied by alcohol is too much for a sensitive person.
 These articles, give guidance as to what to do in these situations and they are very useful.
 I know because I’ve written a few myself.

 Recently, however, it was pointed out to me that there’s another kind of toxic relative that may need special attention.
 These people are easily avoided most of the year but when the holidays come around they gather like so many vultures because “it’s the holidays and that’s what families do.”

 Many of us decide to put up with people we’re not crazy about because we have accepted that no one’s perfect and we love them anyway.
 Besides, they put up with stuff from us, too, so for one or two days we can support what we like about each other and turn a willing blind eye to the rest.
 We aren’t talking about them here.

 We are talking about the malignant narcissists who leave us feeling miserable no matter what we do.
 If we let them into our homes we end up feeling sick because they have effectively sucked all the air and happiness out of the room.
 If we make plans that do not include them we also feel sick because we are people-pleasers and they do not hesitate to let us know how bad we are for not doing what they expect us to do.

 They are the most toxic kind of narcissists or chronically emotionally abusive in the most deadly stealthy manner or they are just bad people, mean and selfish.
 An outsider wouldn’t know it because they hide it well.
 It may have taken you a lot of years and help from a gaggle of therapists to identify just how poisonous these people are but now you know.